Senate Subcommittees

 3. Operating Guidelines:

 a.
-According to the UPM/MCCD Collective Bargaining Agreement Article 8.12.2 (2004-2007 contract) Department Chairs shall: in conjunction with the department's faculty, develop and/or modify curriculum, subject to departmental and District approval as recommended by the College Curriculum Committee; and assist faculty in up-dating course descriptions and communicate these updates in writing within the department and to the appropriate instructional office(s) through recommendations of the College Curriculum Committee.
+Consistent with the UPM/MCCD Collective Bargaining Agreement Article 8, Department Chairs shall: assist with the department's faculty, in the development and/or modification of department curriculum, subject to departmental and District approval as recommended by the College Curriculum Committee; and assist department faculty in up‐dating course outlines, degrees and certificates and communicate these updates in writing within the department and to the appropriate instructional office(s) through recommendations of the College Curriculum Committee.

 Distance Education Committee (DEC)